Gutenberg Clone Content Guide

-Now you have two shared blocks you can use wherever you want in your site.
+Now you have two shared blocks you can use wherever you want on your site.

 Saving Shared Blocks

-If you’re planning on creating multiple shared blocks for use around your site, it makes sense to keep a copy of each of them in one place where you can easily access and edit them.
+If you’re planning on creating multiple shared blocks around your site, keep a copy of each in one place where you can easily access and edit them.

-Not only can I use this post to access all of my shared blocks – if I want to, I can also add text above each to provide a note as to what each block is for and where it’s designed to go within my site, such as what kind of posts, wherein the post etc. This acts as a handy reference point I (or anyone else editing the site) can use to make sure I’m using the shared blocks consistently.
-It also makes it easier for me to find a shared block if I need to edit it.
+Not only can I use this post to access all of my shared blocks – if I want to, I can also add text above each to provide a note as to what each block is for and where it’s designed to go within my site, such as what kind of posts, wherein the post, etc. This is a handy reference point I (or anyone else editing the site) can use to ensure I’m using the shared blocks consistently.
+It also makes it easier to find a shared block if I need to edit it.

 Gutenberg will make it easier and faster to create, add and manage clone content on a website.
 We hope you have understood how to use the Gutenberg block editor to clone content to duplicate your page or publish content in an easy and simple method in this content guide on Gutenberg clone.
 Tell us how you are using duplicated and shared blocks!